The Spray Booth is an enclosed, well-ventilated 7 x 14 ft. space used for painting and finishing artwork, models, and

 Do not leave waste paper, empty spray cans, mixing containers, etc., in either the Spray Booth or Vapor Room.
 These items pose a fire hazard and a potential trip hazard.

-The Casting and Mold Making Room contains a steel work counter, storage shelves, a mold making and casting / composites workstation, which includes:
+The Casting Lab contains a steel work counter, storage shelves, mold making and casting / composites workstations, which includes:

 - Pressure pot (interior: 15 x 12-in. depth/diameter)